joeylevy/gallery-by-supsystic/readme.txt

 In order to create the preset click “Show preset editor” button.
 Provide a name for your photo gallery template and specify the settings that you need.
 Here you can:

- - Select the background color for container or hide it. Сontainer - the area where will be shown the categories of the image gallery.
+ - Select the background colour for gallery images and video container or hide it. Сontainer - the area where will be shown the categories of the image gallery.
- - Select the background color for text or hide it.
+ - Select the background colour for gallery photos text or hide it.
- - Select the color of text or use color, based on your theme.
+ - Select the colour of text or use colour, based on your theme.
  - Set overall vertical and horizontal padding for the categories.
  - Set the font weight and size.
  - Define the border width for the categories
- - Select the border type.
+ - Select gallery border type.
- - Choose the border color.
+ - Choose photo gallery border colour.
- - Define the border radius for the categories.
+ - Define image gallery border radius for the categories.

 After configuring the image gallery settings click “Save” button.
 Select your preset in the “Choose preset” dropdown box.

 Also Categories option includes such capabilities:

- * Enable shuffling animation of images.
+ * Enable shuffling animation of gallery images.
 (If you enable posts layout on the Posts tab - this feature will not be available)
- * Set the duration of animation.
+ * Set the duration of animation (include video gallery)
- * Define the position of categories - over or under the gallery.
+ * Define the position of categories - over or under the media gallery
- * Determine the alignment of categories.
+ * Determine the alignment of gallery categories (video gallery or photo gallery)

 3.2.
 Pagination (PRO feature) - make your image gallery easier to use with grid gallery wordpress plugin.